 - Take compliments courteously

 If the child is praised, he/she should be gracious and say ‘thank you’ with a polite smile.
-They should avoid putting themselves down or pointing out flaws in themselves, or say that it was just luck.
+They should avoid putting themselves down or pointing out flaws in themselves, or say that it was just luck, many of them consider bankruptcy for assistance.

 - Be kind to those who serve you